kiro7/ExitPopup/README.md

 `width`|Width of the popup in px or percent|40% `height`|Height of the popup in px or percent|30% `cookieIdentifier`|Name of the cookie to store whether the popup has been closed once.
 If this cookie is 1, the popup will not appear again|ynteractiveExitPopup
-`closeOnOutsideClick`|If true the popup will close when clicked outside|true `delay`|Delay in ms until the popup is registered|0 `debug`|If true, no cookie will be set to allow quick testing|false
+`cookieValidity`|Number of days to remember if the popup was closed|7 `closeOnOutsideClick`|If true the popup will close when clicked outside|true `delay`|Delay in ms until the popup is registered|0 `debug`|If true, no cookie will be set to allow quick testing|false